Asrat001/reactflow-menu-extraction/README.md

 To get started with this application, you will need to follow these steps:

 1. Clone the repository: `git clone https://github.com/Asrat001/reactflow-menu-extraction`
-2. Install dependencies: `pnpm install`
+2. Install dependencies: `npm install`
-3. Start the development server: `pnpm run dev`
+3. Start the development server: `npm run dev`
 4. Open the application in your browser at http://localhost:5173

 ## Usage